Grand Paris Express: Rolling stock

-The proposed rolling stock for line 15 is a new automated design, using conventional steel wheel on steel rail technology and overhead electrification, with a width of 2.80 m.
-Alstom has been chosen to build these trains.
-The names of the trains are the Alstom Metropolis MR3V/MR6V (MR6V (6-car variant for line 15) and MR3V (3-car variant for lines 16 and 17)).
+The rolling stock for Line 15 is a new high capacity automated design using conventional steel wheels on steel rails and overhead electrification, with a width of 2.80 m.
+Alstom is building the trains, designated Alstom Metropolis MR6V (a six-car variant; the three-car MR3V serves lines 16 and 17).
+Alstom won the first rolling stock contract in 2018, and a further 23 three-car sets were ordered in March 2019 for lines 16 and 17.

-The specifications of the trains travelling line 15 and their operation are as follows:
+The specifications of the trains and their operation are as follows: